Honam Expressway

-The Honam Expressway (Honam Gosok Doro) is an expressway serving the Honam region in South Korea.
+The Honam Expressway is an expressway serving the Honam region in South Korea.
 The freeway connects Nonsan on the Nonsan-Cheonan Expressway and Honam Expressway Branch Line to Gwangju and Suncheon on the Namhae Expressway.
 The freeway's route number is 25.
-The Honam Expressway Branch (Honam Gosokdoroui Jiseon), (호남고속도로의지선) is route number 251, and connects Nonsan on the Honam Expressway to Daejeon on the Gyeongbu Expressway.
+The Honam Expressway Branch is route number 251, and connects Nonsan on the Honam Expressway to Daejeon on the Gyeongbu Expressway.